 You can use Reonomy’s property search tool to look specifically for vacant land or a number of land sub-types, including agricultural land, residential vacant land, commercial vacant land, mobile home lots, forests, marshland, recreational vacant land, and more.

 Additionally, you can sift through the more than 30 million land parcels nationwide by location, lot acreage, zoning, sales history, debt history, and ownership.

 If you would like to specifically search for land within an Opportunity Zone, you can use the filter located in the Building and Lot tab.
-See how to do that in detail here.

 Land Ownership Records

 Public records are a great place to start your search for land owner information online.
 Charting the history of local plots, public records divulge information on the chain of ownership deeds for a particular piece of land.

 For example, if you’re interested in a parcel of land in your local area, you might begin with a search of your local county or district official’s website.
 You will be able to uncover such details as current land owners and sale dates history by simply looking up the plot’s address.

 The sites below are a few examples of public land records resources available online.